CivicActions/ssp-toolkit/docs/ssp.md

 - Drupal Watchdog message (if applicable)
 - Unique numerical ID of the content being modified (for content creation, modification and deletion events) When auditing a Drupal incident, the CivicActions developers aggregate log sources from multiple servers into the Graylog dashboard so that all log entries for a single managed security incident can be analyzed in a single document.
 Log sources are sorted, filtered and reviewed.
 Application logs are maintained primarily for an after-the-fact investigation of critical systems or security events.

+##### Ilias

+The logs collected for Ilias sites include the following types of information:
+- IP number of the request originator
+- Timestamp
+- Username
+- Ilias log message (if applicable)
+- Unique numerical ID of the content being modified (for content creation, modification and deletion events) When auditing an Ilias incident, CivicActions' developers aggregate log sources from multiple servers into the Graylog dashboard so that all log entries for a single managed security incident can be analyzed in a single document.
+Log sources are sorted, filtered and reviewed.
+Application logs are maintained primarily for an after-the-fact investigation of critical systems or security events.

 ### AU-4: Audit Storage Capacity